Gamesville: Skilljam

 In an attempt to reinvigorate the Gamesville site, Lycos entered into a year-long integration with Skilljam starting in 2006; purportedly the integration was designed to provide premium "best in class skill and casual free games for cash prizes, combined with exclusive games content not available anywhere else" to Gamesville players.
 However, instead, the integration with Skilljam only hastened the decline in traffic to Gamesville.

 In April 2007, Lycos issued a public apology, announcing an end to the Skilljam partnership and a promise to return the site to its roots.
 The relaunch of the site included new premium games from WorldWinner and new download games provided by Oberon Media.
 A Tripod.com blog was also integrated into the site under the title "The Gamesville Blog".
 This blog is now powered by WordPress.

 After the relaunch of Gamesville, traffic to the site steadily increased, although not to its former heights.

 Notable products

 In March 2007, Gamesville launched Magic 21, a variant of blackjack, where multiple players compete to win a cash jackpot worth up to $4,999.
 The game is notable because it is the first proprietary jackpot game developed by Lycos/Gamesville since 2002's "The Price Is Right".

 In July 2007, Gamesville launched a new avatar system enabling users to create 2D representations of themselves for use in Gamesville games.
 Gamesville currently holds "best avatar" contests in the Gamesville Blog.

 On May 28, 2008, Gamesville relaunched Bingo Zone with a new design, a chat game called Dickie's Bonus Balls, and progressive cash prizes.

+In January 2023, Gamesville was relaunched as a casual games website, getting back to its original roots.
+The site also hosts demo versions of casino games with affiliate marketing links for real money play.